epigen/chipmentation/README.md

 - Address bias: score of Tn5 PWM in windows

-- Change scale of Vplot
-- Scale of heatmap in fig. 1c
 - Show DNase and ATAC-seq tracks
 - ROC curve and AUC for # of Encode ChIP-seq peaks recovered from own CM and ChIP dependent on number of reads sampled
 - Peak recovery (5% in top 1% and vice-versa or against encode)